AstonCSS/TwoTruthsOneLie/players.md

 Statement 2
-i destroyed the xbox 360 in our house over lego star wars Statement 3 i was no.1 on the speedrun leaderboard for a bootleg payday game on jewelry map
+i destroyed the xbox 360 in our house over lego star wars Statement 3 i was 2 weeks bedridden due to food poisoning from mcdonalds